Foreign patent protection

 Some countries are also grouped into regions which permit a single application to be filed and granted as a patent.
 One example is a European patent application which is examined by the European Patent Office.

 Rather than filing direct national or regional patent applications within 12 months of the filing date of your Australian application, another option for applying for foreign patents is to file a single international patent application at the Australian Patent Office under the provisions of the Patent Cooperation Treaty (PCT).
 The international application can designate all of the countries and regions that are members of the PCT, referred to as ‘PCT contracting states’.
-A current list of PCT contracting states can be obtained by clicking on the hyperlink to ‘Contracting States’ at the bottom of the web page at www.wipo.int/pct/en/treaty/about.htm.
+Further details regarding PCT applications can be found at www.wipo.int/pct/en/treaty/about.htm.

-The international application is usually filed before the 12 month anniversary of the initial Australian application to retain the priority date under the Paris Convention.
-The international application reserves your rights in a large number of countries for an additional 18 months approximately, (30 months from the initial Australian application to be precise).
-Thus the relatively high cost of overseas applications can be deferred for an additional 18 months.
+An international application is usually filed before the 12 month anniversary of the initial Australian application to retain the priority date under the Paris Convention.
+The international application reserves your rights in a large number of countries for an additional 18 months approximately, (30 months from the initial Australian application in total).
+Thus the relatively high cost of foreign applications can be deferred for an additional 18 months.
 The PCT route is also advantageous if you are not yet certain as to which countries or regions you ultimately wish to pursue patent protection.

 Where should I file foreign patent applications?

-Pursuing foreign patent applications is expensive, therefore decisions about where to seek patent protection should be carefully made since foreign patent applications are expensive.
+Pursuing foreign patent applications is expensive, therefore decisions about where to seek patent protection should be made carefully and should take into account your long term commercial strategy.
 In general, a patent can be used to stop others from manufacturing, using or selling your invention in the country for which it is granted.
-So you can protect markets or protect places of manufacture.
-For instance if you believe that the product should sell well in the United States, United Kingdom, France and Germany, then you should consider filing patent applications in each of those countries (or instead the United States and Europe) to stop others from selling your invention in those countries.
+So you should consider protecting markets and/or places of manufacture.
+For instance, if you believe that the product should sell well in the United States, United Kingdom, France and Germany, then you should consider filing patent applications in each of those countries (or instead the United States and a European regional application) to stop others from selling your invention in those countries.
 On the other hand, you can file patent applications in manufacturing countries to stop others from manufacturing the invention in those countries, for example China and South Korea.

-FPA Patent Attorneys can provide strategic advice about securing patent protection in foreign countries based on your commercial goals.
+We can provide strategic advice about securing patent protection in foreign countries based on your commercial goals.

 Examination before national patent offices